dask-contrib/dask-awkward/docs/how-to/io.rst

    >>> import dask_awkward as dak
    >>> ds1 = dak.from_parquet("s3://path/to/dataset")
-   >>> ds2 = dak.from_json("/path/to/json-files/*.json")
+   >>> ds2 = dak.from_json("/path/to/json-files")
+   >>> ds3 = dak.from_text("s3://some/text/*.txt")

-Both the :py:func:`~dask_awkward.from_parquet` and :func:`~dask_awkward.from_json` calls will create new :class:`dask_awkward.Array` instances.
-In the Parquet example we will read data from Amazon S3; in the JSON example we're reading data from local disk (notice the wildcard syntax: all JSON files in that directory will be discovered, and each file will become a partition in the collection).
+In the Parquet and text examples we will read data from Amazon S3; in the JSON example we're reading data from local disk.
+These collections will partitioned on a per-file basis

 Support for the ROOT file format is provided by the Uproot_ project.